-- 5) Select the DHCP Options tab. - 6) Configure whatever DHCP options you would like to specify at the subnet level.
-Remember that these values will override the ones that you specified at the global level. - Select the Client Support tab. - 8) The Client Support window allows you to specify whether or not your DHCP server will respond to the address requests of clients whose MAC addresses are unknown.
+- 5) Select the DHCP Options tab. - 6) Configure the remaining DHCP options from Table 11 on page 46.
+You may also redefine the DHCP options that you set at the - 52 IBM Network Station Manager Installation and Use R3 global level.
+Remember that these values will override the ones that you specified at the global level.

+- 7) Select the Client Support tab. - 8) The Client Support window allows you to specify whether or not your DHCP server will respond to the address requests of clients whose MAC addresses are unknown.
 Choose from the available options. - 9) Click on OK at the bottom of the screen once you have finished configuring your subnet. - 10) When you return to the main window, you will see the information you have specified reflected in the graphical display at the bottom of the screen.
 If you highlight Global at the top of the screen, the display at the bottom of the screen shows the options that you specified globally.
 That display also indicates on what level (global, subnet, class, or client) each option was specified.